aljeric-alcoran/task-management/README.md

 ### Local Setup
 DATABASE SETUP
-1. Install MySQL
+1. Install MySQL.
 Ensure you have MySQL installed on your local machine.
    You can download it from MySQL Downloads.

-2. Create a MySQL Instance and Database
+3. Create a MySQL Instance and Database
    Start your MySQL server.
    Create a new database for your project, e.g., task_management_db.